vaido-world/.github/profile/README.md

 The best way to earn some monies is by contracting companies.
 Where they take care of traveling and housing.

+None of the countries have English language as primary.

 <details>
   <summary><h3> 👨🏼‍🏫 Finding a job in Europe using Eures portal:</h3></summary>